 - STEP 5: Use the End Ropes to Hang

 - Use a Homemade Punching Bag Holder

 - Fillings for Homemade Punching Bag

-- How to Make a Punching Bag Heavy?
+- How to DIY a Homemade Punching Bag Heavy?

 STEP 1: Turn the Duffel Bag Inside Out